espressif/esp-hosted/README.md

 This project uses a protobuf based command-set for control path and uses a separate connection (currently supported on SDIO) for data path.
 The ESP32 provides a simple interface to the host to provide ethernet interface that can transmit and receive 802.3 frames.
 This allows the TCP/IP and higher level protocol stack to run on the host.

 ## Bluetooth/BLE connectivity solution
-An external host is provided with a serial interface over UART.
-ESP32 firmware provides bluetooth/ble functionality over this interface.
+This functionality is provided through standard HCI interface created either over SDIO or UART.
 Linux based host can use standard hci tools/commands to control this interface.

 # Setup
 Currently we support ESP32 WROVER-Kit with Raspberry-Pi (3 Model B+, 4 Model B) for evaluation with Raspbian operating system.